QubesOS/qubes-doc/common-tasks/copy-paste.md

 /etc/qubes/guid.conf
 ~~~

-VMs need to be restarted in order of changes in `/etc/qubes/guid.conf` to take effect.
+VMs need to be restarted in order for changes in `/etc/qubes/guid.conf` to take effect.